naveentatikonda/documentation-website/docs/logstash/index.md

 # Logstash

-Logstash compatibility is complicated.
+Logstash OSS is a popular ingestion and transformation tool.
+Newer versions of Logstash have compatibility issues with existing Elasticsearch OSS and Open Distro for Elasticsearch clusters.
+Logstash also has general compatibility issues with OpenSearch.

 ## Logstash with OpenSearch

+Logstash OSS contains a version check that causes it to fail to connect to OpenSearch clusters.

+{% comment %}
-Logstash contains a version check that causes it to fail to connect to OpenSearch clusters.
-Download an OpenSearch-compatible binary here and use the following output configuration for the `opensearch` output plugin:
+Download an OpenSearch-compatible binary [here]() and use the following output configuration for the `opensearch` output plugin:

 ```conf
 output {